Tenant Illegal Dumping Tip

 In addition, another easy way to prevent this hurdle is by frequently reminding your tenants about the rules laid out in their leases, to deter them from taking actions that could cost you money.

-Philadelphia Property manager, Joe White answers question on how to handle tenants that dump mattresses & large items illegally.
+Philadelphia Property Manager, Joe White answers questions on how to handle tenants who dump mattresses & large items illegally.

 Read the transcript here: